 Build an Extension App with Message Renderers

-This guide will provide an overview on how to use the Symphony App Developer Kit (ADK) to build an extension app that handles custom message rendering.
+This guide will provide an overview on how to use the Symphony Messaging App Developer Kit (ADK) to build an extension app that handles custom message rendering.
 This app will look for incoming messages that match a specific type and replace their default rendering with a custom one.

 Create a working directory and initialize it using npm